Please ensure Javascript is enabled for purposes of website accessibility

 6. Cut Losses Short

 This is the key to ensuring that you retain enough capital to stay in the game.
 No matter how hard you try, you are going to select stocks that go against you as soon as you buy them.
 Get rid of these stocks quickly!
 Never let your loss exceed 20% of your original investment, based on the closing price of the stock.
-This is a most important rule, and yet we repeatedly hear from new subscribers who ignore it, hold on and suffer far greater losses.
+This is a most important rule, and yet we repeatedly hear from investors who ignore it, hold on and suffer far greater losses.
 They learn the value of this rule the hard way.

 7. Sell a Winning Stock When it Loses its Positive Momentum